 “The Best Kids Toy and Present of the Year”, next to Christmas

 Martenitsa (marteniza, martenica, Bulgarian: мартеница, pronounced [ˈmartɛnit͡sa]) is a “Secret” unique amulet of Bulgaria for bringing good health, purity and passion.
 Martenica is “the Best Kids Toy and Present of the Year”, next to Christmas.
-They accept Baba Marta as well as they accepted Santa Clause two months before, but they receive Martenitsi (pl.) instead of presents, or make one themselves.
+Bulgarian kudos accept Baba Marta as well as they accepted Santa Clause two months before, but they receive Martenitsi (pl.) instead of presents, or mostly make at least one themselves.

 An ancient custom is a small piece of adornment, made of white and red yarn and worn from March 1 until around the end of March (or the first time an individual sees a stork, swallow, or budding tree).
 Most of the time, the tassels are decorated with blue beads, small golden coins or colorful threads.

 Wearing one or more Martenitsi is the World unique and a very popular Bulgarian tradition.